Pushpindar Singh: Vayu Aerospace and Defence Review

-Aerospace history career
+Aerospace and Defence history career

-Pushpindar Singh Chopra wrote books about the Indian Air Force starting from 1971, and slowly virtually became the historian-emeritus of India's air arm.
+Pushpindar Singh wrote books about the Indian Air Force starting from 1971, and slowly virtually became the historian-emeritus of India's air arm.
 The definitive three-volume magnum opus spanning more than seven hundred pages titled Himalayan Eagles: History of the Indian Air Force, written for the Platinum Jubilee in 2007, occupies pride of place in every Air Force library and squadron crew room.
 He was also responsible for the immense respect and recognition that Arjan Singh received before he became an Air Marshal in the Indian Army, and Hardit Singh Malik's story being mainstream in Indian Air Force circles.
 It would not be an understatement to say that the work of Pushpindar Singh has been regularly used as official reference material by officers and airmen of all generations, looking to learn about the IAF's past and its journey.
 To his distinction, he published books on the occasions of IAF's Golden Jubilee, Diamond Jubilee and Platinum Jubilee.
-Pushpindar Singh Chopra also founded the publishing group and think-tank known as the Society for Aerospace Studies.
+Pushpindar Singh also founded the publishing group and think-tank known as the Society for Aerospace Studies.